 Bryony is a member of the International Network of Research Management Societies (INORMS) Research Administrators As A Profession (RAAAP) Taskforce.
 This taskforce is responsible for RAAAP 2 - an international survey which seeks to identify the key skills, attitudes and behaviours of successful research management and administration leaders.

-Bryony has extensive experience as a guest lecturer, tutor and trainer.
+Bryony has extensive experience as a lecturer and trainer.
 This experience was developed at the Australian National University and the University of Canberra, as a guide at the National Gallery of Australia and intern at the National Library of Australia and more recently in presenting seminars and workshops at the University of Melbourne and at research management organisation forums.
 With her colleague Tania Tambiah, Bryony wrote the ARMS foundation “Pre-award Grant Processes” module.
 Bryony has also developed and delivers the online course “The role and importance of culture and communication in international research collaborations” for the Masters of Research Administration at Johns Hopkins University.